uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 =====================================================

 When you create video segments, consider how you will convey information to learners who cannot see what is happening in a video.
 Actions that are only visible on screen without any audible equivalent are not accessible to learners who have visual impairments.

 For many topics, you can fully cover concepts in the spoken presentation.
 If it is practical to do so, you should audibly describe visual events as they happen in the video.
 For example, if you are illustrating dropping a coin and a feather together from a height, you should consider narrating your actions as you perform them.
-Ask yourself if your video would make sense if the learner were only listening to the audio content e.g. while they were driving a car.
+Ask yourself if your video would make sense if the learner were only listening to the audio content, for example while they were driving a car.

 =====================================================